Berkeley Computational Optimization Lab

 Resources

-BCOL is equipped with Pentium Linux workstations having access to Berkeley DECF Linux computing clusters with more than 100 hosts.
-The complete suite of ILOG CPLEX optimization system and callable libraries, SeDuMi, Matlab, and AMPL modeling system, R statistics package are available for the researchers of the lab.
+BCOL is equipped with state-of-the art Xeon Linux workstations having access to Berkeley DECF Linux computing grid with more than 500 CPUs.
+The complete suite of IBM CPLEX and Gurobi Optimization libraries, Mosek, SeDuMi, Matlab, and AMPL modeling system, and R statistics package are available for the researchers of the lab.

 Sponsors

-Research projects at BCOL are supported, in part, by grants from The National Science Foundation, IBM Corporation, and the University of California-Berkeley.
+Research projects at BCOL are supported, in part, by grants from the National Science Foundation, the Office of the Secretary of Defense, the Advanced Research Projects Agency-Energy, the US Department of Energy, the IBM Corporation, the Federel Energy Regulatory Commission, and the University of California-Berkeley.